pelevesque/MIDI-Make/README.md

 MIDI::Make works by creating a file class and then populating it with zero or more tracks created using the track class.
-The resulting MIDI information can be outputed using the render method.
+The resulting MIDI information can be outputed using the file class's render method.

 ## The File Class